husainsaqib56/namaste-dev-javascript-practice-solution/README.md

 - [07-Count Negative in Array](07-count-negative.js) - Counts the number of negative numbers in an array
 - [08-Find Maximum Sub Array](08-max-subarray.js) - Finds the maximum sum of a contiguous subarray (Kadane's algorithm)
 - [09-Check if Power of Two](09-is-power-of-two.js) - Checks if a number is a power of two using bitwise operations
+- [10-Sum of All Numbers in Array](10-sub-of-all-numbers.in-in-array.js) - Calculates the sum of all numbers in an array using recursion and reduce

 ---